Henry Francis Brooke: Afghanistan

 Thus affairs went on till the approach of Ayub Khan's army began to arouse the turbulent spirits among the population, and disturbances began.
 General Brooke and Major Adam were fired upon on 16 July in the Morcha Pass by a party among the rocks above them; and though the hill was surrounded by cavalry till nightfall, and a party of infantry was scrambling over it all the day, no trace of the would-be assassins was found.
 Their shots only killed one of the sowar's horses.

 Then the news of Maiwand was brought in.
 It was in compliance with Brooke's request, personally made and strongly urged, that the small detachment of all arms was sent out under his command to cover the last few miles of the retreat.
 Though the relief it was able to render was restricted by the orders it received not to proceed beyond the village of Kokaran, several lives were probably saved through its instrumentality, the large bodies of the country people, who had collected on either side of the route, dispersing rapidly on its approach.

-On General Brooke's return to the city at about 2 p.m., after an absence of some seven hours, it was discovered that the orders for the withdrawal of the outlying corps, which it had been found necessary to issue, had been misunderstood.
+On General Brooke's return to the city at about 2 pm, after an absence of some seven hours, it was discovered that the orders for the withdrawal of the outlying corps, which it had been found necessary to issue, had been misunderstood.
 Instead of having packed up everything, and brought it into the central enclosure, preparatory to the retirement to the city, most of the troops in the cantonments had withdrawn at once, leaving their baggage and camp equipage in their quarters, where it had been looted by the villagers.
 Portions of it were subsequently recovered by detachments sent out for the purpose.
 By nightfall all the troops were withdrawn into the city, in an orderly manner, under General Brooke's directions.